 Pork is great because it is usually quite affordable and you can get it easily in a variety of thicknesses, and with or without a bone.
 So when Kevin and I were young, we ate lots of pork.
 Chicken every night gets boring and steak was not in the budget.

-But when I was learning to make grilled pork chops I would always end up with perfectly seasoned slice of shoe leather.
+When I was learning to make grilled pork chops I would always end up with a perfectly seasoned slice of shoe leather.
 In an effort to make sure I had my pork cooked well, I ended up cooking it too hard, too fast and not being patient with it.

 Well times have changed.
 A number of years ago, the USDA dropped the cooking temperature recommendations down so that an internal temperature of 145F on pork chops is considered safe.
 So now pork is harder to overcook!!!!